What makes a student credit card different from other cards?

 How student credit cards differ from secured credit cards

-A student credit card works the same way as a regular credit card, in that no deposit is required, hence the term unsecured.
-However, secured credit cards can be helpful to young people who might otherwise be unable to qualify for a student credit card.
+Secured credit cards require a deposit and can be helpful to young people who might otherwise be unable to qualify for a student credit card.
 This is a category that includes many young people who are not enrolled at university, such as new military recruits and those individuals undergoing on-the-job-training in a range of industries where a college degree is not required.
+While Chase does not offer secured credit cards, other card issuers may.

 Benefits of a student credit card